zjw49246/production-stack/src/vllm_router/README.md

 - `--service-discovery`: The service discovery type.
 Options are `static` or `k8s`.
 This option is required.
 - `--static-backends`: The URLs of static serving engines, separated by commas (e.g., `http://localhost:8000,http://localhost:8001`).
 - `--static-models`: The models running in the static serving engines, separated by commas (e.g., `model1,model2`).
+- `--static-aliases`: The aliases of the models running in the static serving engines, separated by commas and associated using colons (e.g., `model_alias1:model,mode_alias2:model`).
 - `--k8s-port`: The port of vLLM processes when using K8s service discovery.
 Default is `8000`.
 - `--k8s-namespace`: The namespace of vLLM pods when using K8s service discovery.
 Default is `default`.
 - `--k8s-label-selector`: The label selector to filter vLLM pods when using K8s service discovery.